 Web4 Foundation: Coherence

-Think of CI as a behavioral consistency score — like a credit check that asks not just “who are you?” but “does your behavior make physical sense?”
+The Coherence Index (CI) works like a credit check — it asks not just “who are you?” but “does your behavior make physical sense?”

 CI measures four dimensions of consistency: where you are, what you can do, when you act, and who you interact with.
 One inconsistency drags the whole score down.